xylophonehero/isj-photography/src/pages/sessions/engagement.md

     - title: Couples
       price: 249
 faqs:
-  - question: Do you offer engagement/couples sessions?
+  - question: Do you offer engagement or couples sessions?
     answer: |
       Yes, I do!
 I’d highly recommend booking one – especially if you are people who don’t really feel confident in front of the camera.
 These sessions are really informal and it’s a great way for us all to get to know each other more.
 You’ll see how I work and I can get a feel for your personalities and what your big day will be like.
 There is nothing worse than feeling awkward or not vibing with your photographer.